finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new TransactionPortfoliosApi();
-            var scope = scope_example;  // string | The scope of the transaction portfolio.
+            var scope = scope_example;  // string | The scope of the transaction portfolio
-            var code = code_example;  // string | The code of the transaction portfolio.
-Together with the scope this uniquely identifies              the transaction portfolio. var effectiveAt = effectiveAt_example;  // string | The effectiveAt datetime at which the holdings should be set to the provided targets. var holdingAdjustments = new List<AdjustHoldingRequest>(); // List<AdjustHoldingRequest> | The complete set of target holdings for the transaction portfolio. (optional)
+            var code = code_example;  // string | The code of the transaction portfolio
+            var effectiveAt = effectiveAt_example;  // string | The effective date of the change
+            var holdingAdjustments = new List<AdjustHoldingRequest>(); // List<AdjustHoldingRequest> | The complete set of holdings adjustments for the portfolio (optional)

             try
             {
-                // Set holdings
-                AdjustHolding result = apiInstance.SetHoldings(scope, code, effectiveAt, holdingAdjustments);
+                // Set all holdings on a transaction portfolio AdjustHolding result = apiInstance.SetHoldings(scope, code, effectiveAt, holdingAdjustments);
                 Debug.WriteLine(result);
             }